interstitialRedirectModalTitle

 Stories in Oregon

-Burn Boss Katie Sauerbrey talks about her passions for prescribed fire and the importance of diverse perspectives in fire management.
+Burn Boss Katie Sauerbrey talks about their passion for prescribed fire and the importance of diverse perspectives in fire management.

 Fire is a natural and essential element in the dry forests of eastern and southern Oregon and has been used since time immemorial by Indigenous Peoples to steward the land.
 Over the past century, however, naturally occurring wildfires have been put out as quickly as possible, which has allowed overgrowth to accumulate on the forest floor.
 This fuel, paired with hotter, drier conditions caused by climate change is causing more intense and destructive wildfires.

 To bring our forests back into balance, low-intensity fire must be reintroduced to Oregon’s dry forests.
-We sat down with Katie Sauerbrey, Acting Fire Manager and Burn Boss for The Nature Conservancy in Oregon to talk about her passion for the work and the importance of including diverse perspectives.
+We sat down with Katie Sauerbrey, Fire Program Director and Burn Boss for The Nature Conservancy in Oregon to talk about their passion for the work and the importance of including diverse perspectives.

 TNC: For those who aren’t familiar with this sort of work, could you explain your role with The Nature Conservancy?